SpudGunMan/meshing-around/README.md

 pip install dadjokes
 ```

+To enable emoji in debian console install the fonts `sudo apt-get install fonts-noto-color-emoji`

 # Recognition
 I used ideas and snippets from other responder bots and want to call them out!
 - https://github.com/Murturtle/MeshLink